Lee-zixu/Lee-zixu.github.io/_pages/about.md

 My research interests include *multimedia computing, information retrieval, and approximate nearest neighbor search*.

-> We advocate for full open-source access to all our work.
-We welcome everyone to visit our project, share their valuable feedback, and engage in mutual discussion.
+> I am a strong advocate for open science.
+All our team's projects are fully open-sourced.
+We warmly invite you to explore our projects, share your feedback, and connect with us for further discussion.

 <br>
 <table style="width:100%; border:none; text-align:center; background-color:transparent;">
   <tr style="border:none;">